Kggupta/Kggupta/README.md

 🏫 I'm a <b>Fourth Year</b> Honours Computer Science (Co-Op) student at the <b>University of Waterloo</b>.

-🏛️ I've completed three internships so far: 2x @Bentley Systems and @Department of National Defence.
+🏛️ I've completed four internships so far: SpaceX, 2x @Bentley Systems and @Department of National Defence.

-🚀 I'm doing my fourth internship at <b>SpaceX</b> as a <b>Software Engineering Intern</b> in Redmond, WA (Seattle) for the Fall 2023 term!
+🚀 For my fifth internship, I'm returning to <b>SpaceX</b> as a <b>Software Engineering Intern</b> in Redmond, WA (Seattle) for the Summer 2024 term!

 ⭐ I recently finished building <a href="https://github.com/Kggupta/AuTomato" target="_blank">AuTomato</a>, a programming language featuring a lexer, parser, and interpretter using C++.